meeting-room-reservation-group/meeting-room-reservation-group/about.md

 ### Business Requirements

 The business requirements should be explained in the form of [Specification by Example](https://en.wikipedia.org/wiki/Specification_by_example) use-cases.
 These _use-cases_ will be written in the [Cucumber](https://cucumber.io/) - [Gherkin](https://cucumber.io/docs/reference) format.
 The idea is that everyone should be able to read those _feature_ files.
-Each feature exists of one or multiple _scenarios_.
-A _scenario_ contains a concrete example, of some requirement.
+Each feature exists of one or more _scenarios_.
+Each _scenario_ contains at least one concrete example, of some requirement.

 ### Architecture